Azure-Samples/cognitive-services-quickstart-code/python/FormRecognizer/rest/python-train-extract.md

 ## Train a Form Recognizer model

 First, you'll need a set of training data in an Azure Storage blob container.
 You should have a minimum of five filled-in forms (PDF documents and/or images) of the same type/structure as your main input data.
 Or, you can use a single empty form with two filled-in forms.
 The empty form's file name needs to include the word "empty."

-See [Build a training data set for a custom model](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/build-training-data-set) for tips and options for putting together your training data.
+> [!NOTE]
+> See [Custom model input requirements](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/build-training-data-set#custom-model-input-requirements) to make sure your training data set follows the input requirements for Form Recognizer.

 > [!NOTE]
 > You can use the labeled data feature to manually label some or all of your training data beforehand.
 This is a more complex process but results in a better trained model.
 See the [Train with labels](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/overview#train-with-labels) section of the overview to learn more.